vmware-archive/nsxraml/md-version/nsxvapi.md

 |**svmMoid**     | Managed object ID of the virtual machine of the activated endpoint protection solution. |

 ### /2.0/endpointsecurity/activation/{vendorID}/{altitude}/{moid}
-Working with Solution Activation Status
+Working With Solution Activation Status
 ----

 * **get** *(secured)*: Retrieve the endpoint protection solution activation status, either true (activated) or false (not activated).
 * **delete** *(secured)*: Deactivate an endpoint protection solution on a host.

 ## dfw
-Working with Distributed Firewall
+Working With Distributed Firewall
 =================================

 ### /4.0/firewall/globalroot-0/defaultconfig